Renee Tajima-Peña

-Renee Tajima-Peña (born 1958) is an American filmmaker whose work focuses on immigrant communities, race, gender and social justice.
+Renee Tajima-Peña is an American filmmaker whose work focuses on immigrant communities, race, gender and social justice.
 Her directing and producing credits include the documentaries Who Killed Vincent Chin?, No Más Bebés, My America...or Honk if You Love Buddha, Calavera Highway, Skate Manzanar, Labor Women and the 5-part docuseries Asian Americans.

 Biography

 Tajima-Peña attended John Muir High School in Pasadena, California, and later received her bachelor's degree cum laude from Harvard University's Radcliffe College, where she majored in East Asian Studies and sociology.
 While at Harvard, she was co-chairperson of the United Front Against Apartheid.

 Tajima-Peña has been deeply involved in the Asian American independent film community as an activist, writer, and filmmaker.
 She was the first paid director at Asian Cine-Vision in New York and a founding member of the Center for Asian American Media (formerly National Asian American Telecommunications Association) and A-Doc the Asian American Documentary Network.
 She also founded the Asian American International Video Festival.
 Additionally, she was a film critic for The Village Voice, a cultural commentator for National Public Radio, and the editor of Bridge: Asian American Perspectives.